infixtrading/flashbot/README.md

 The other main actor is the `TradingEngine`.
 It handles things such as:

   1. Pluggable strategies
-  2. Running backtests on data from anywhere in the cluster
+  2. Running backtests on data in the cluster
   3. Managing bots that run in live or paper mode
   4. Fault tolerance for strategy exceptions